AndreanIG/Portofolio/projects/_posts/2023-1-15-telkom-fingerprint.md

 - Delivered a working prototype for fingerprint detection and classification, meeting supervisor’s requirements for minimum accuracy and segmentation quality.
 - Automated multi-stage processing pipeline, enabling future scalability for workforce management and security systems.
-- Developed troubleshooting skills for complex, real-world AI problems, including imbalanced datasets and model instability (e.g., NaN losses).
+- Developed troubleshooting skills for complex, real-world AI problems, including imbalanced datasets and model instability
 ## Key Learnings

 - **Cutting-Edge Model Application:** Acquired practical experience with state-of-the-art vision architectures (SWIN, ViT) and their deployment in production-like environments.